alan-platform/alan-platform.github.io/pages/tutorials/mission/2026.2/mission-control.md

 Without that rule the model does not compile — Alan will not multiply two quantities unless you have said what the result is.

 Build and deploy here, and each engine carries its own impulse with the vehicle's total underneath the list.
-This half of the act has a folder of its own, with three engines to look at:
+This is the halfway folder of this act, `act_02a`, with three engines in it:

-> <tutorial folder: `./_docs/tutorials/mission-control/{{ page.platform_version }}/step_02/`>
+> <tutorial folder: `./_docs/tutorials/mission-control/{{ page.platform_version }}/act_02a/`>

+One thing on that screen reads wrong: a burn time shows as **380 second**.
+The word after a number is the name of its numerical type, so the fix is a better name — and not a search-and-replace.
+Put the cursor on `'second'`, press **F2**, type `seconds`, and press Enter.
+The language server renames the type and every use of it, the burn time and the product rule included, and leaves `'newton second'` alone: that is a different name, not a use of this one.
+The blocks from here on use `'seconds'`.

 ### The bug that lost an orbiter
 {:.no_toc}

-Now the strap-on booster arrives from a supplier who reports its impulse in **pound-force seconds**, and someone adds it to the total:
+Now the strap-on booster arrives from a supplier who reports its impulse in **pound-force seconds**, and someone adds it to the total.

+This is a wrong turn on purpose.
+Type it if you want to watch it fail — the next block puts it right — or read on.
+In the vehicle, the `Total impulse` line from a moment ago becomes two lines, and the supplier's unit has to be declared like any other:

 ```js
 {% include_relative snippets/units-clash.alan %}
 ```

+`Engine impulse` is the total of the engines, as before under a new name; `Total impulse` adds the booster to it.

 You do not get an app with a slightly wrong number.
 You get this, while you type: